-A review of the Credit, Equity and Asset Portfolio analysing exposure concentrations by counterparty, country, risk type, industry and credit quality is carried out quarterly and reported to the Board semi-annually.
-Policies are in place to limit large exposures to single counterparties and sectoral concentrations.
+A review of the Credit, Equity and Asset Portfolio analysing exposure concentrations by counterparty, region, industry and credit quality is carried out quarterly and reported to the Board semi-annually.
+Policies are in place to manage and limit large exposures to single counterparties and sectoral concentrations.